A Pinch of Seasoning Salt

 "Of all smells, bread; of all tastes, salt." - George Herbert, English poet (1593-1633)

+Salt & Pepper are essentials in almost any kitchen.
+Seasoning salt is an easy way to take your salt to the next level!
 Our seasoning salts are created with sea salt, which is natural, with no anti-caking agents or additives.
-Blending this product with other spices, we are able to create perfect all-purpose seasoning salts.
+Blending this product with spices, we are able to create perfect all-purpose seasoning salts.
 With Black Garlic Salt, we have created a unique spin on traditional Garlic Salt.
 Then there is fiery Ghost Pepper Salt or unique Makrut Lime Sea Salt to add a dynamic flavor to any dish!

 Tangy Makrut Lime Sea Salt

 Lime and salt are a classic pairing (margaritas anyone?)
-This was also a tricky salt to create.
-Lime juice powder had an excessive tartness without the refreshing bright and fruitiness of fresh lime.
+But even though it's a simple idea, this was a tricky salt to create.
+Lime juice powder had an excessive tartness without the refreshing bright fruitiness of fresh lime.
 We found that the best way to add true, natural lime flavor is with makrut lime leaves.
 It has an expected tartness, without being sour or bitter, and is very refreshing.
-Makrut lime leaves are indigenous to Southeast Asia, though many trees now thrive in Hawaii.
-For a chile lime salt, add a teaspoon of Chipotle Chile Powder or other chile blend to one ounce of lime salt.